Alex Warren

-Alexander Warren Hughes (born September 18, 2000) is an American singer, songwriter, YouTuber, and influencer.
-He was a founding member of the collaborative TikTok group the Hype House from 2019 to 2022.
-He began independently releasing music in 2021 before getting signed to Atlantic Records the following year.
-His 2024 single "Burning Down" from his debut EP, You'll Be Alright, Kid (Chapter 1) (2024), was his first song to appear on the Billboard Hot 100 chart.
-His 2025 single "Ordinary" peaked at the top of the Billboard Hot 100, where it remained for multiple weeks, and also topped the charts in several other countries, including Australia, Canada, and the United Kingdom.
+Alexander Warren Hughes (born September 18, 2000) is an American singer, songwriter, and YouTuber.
+He was a founding member of the collaborative TikTok group The Hype House from 2019 to 2022.
+He began independently releasing music in 2021 before signing with Atlantic Records the following year.
+His 2024 single "Burning Down" from his debut extended play, You'll Be Alright, Kid (Chapter 1) (2024), was his first song to appear on the Billboard Hot 100 chart.
+His 2025 single "Ordinary" topped the Billboard Hot 100 and numerous other charts, including in Australia, Canada, and the United Kingdom, for several weeks.
+He was nominated for the Grammy Award for Best New Artist in 2026.

-Early and personal life
+Early life

-Alexander Warren Hughes was born on September 18, 2000, in Carlsbad, California, and grew up there.
+Alexander Warren Hughes was born on September 18, 2000, in Carlsbad, California.
 He has two sisters and one brother.
-His father died from kidney cancer when he was nine years old and his mother, an alcoholic, kicked him out of the house at age 18, leaving him homeless and frequently sleeping in friends' cars.
+His father died from kidney cancer when he was nine years old, and his mother, whom he has described as an alcoholic, kicked him out of the house at age 18, leaving him homeless and frequently sleeping in friends' cars.
 She died in 2021.
-Warren began dating Kouvr Annon, a fellow former member of the Hype House whom he met on Snapchat, in 2018.
-She moved to California from her parents' home in Hawaii to live with Warren in his car.
-The couple were engaged on New Year's Eve in 2022 and they married on June 22, 2024, in Escondido, California.
-He was raised as a Catholic and said that his songs are inspired by worship music.
+He was raised Catholic.